k3x/VoteMPD/README.md

 * laptop volume on hotkeys
 * laptop start faster wihout ethernet =>  A start job is running for Wait for all "auto" /etc/network... to be up for network-online.target
 * out of playlist: top bar fails
-* out of current/playlist: show message instead of error
+* out of current/playlist: show message instead of error.
 * //todos in function.php
 * Vote for next song
 * Default playlist: der reihe nach